 Bryn Mawr Classical Review (ISSN: 1055-7660) was founded by Richard Hamilton and James, J. O’Donnell, and purports to be the second oldest online scholarly journal in the humanities, and the oldest open access journal.* The first reviews shipped in November 1990.
-In 1993, we were joined by the Bryn Mawr Medieval Review (since 1997: The Medieval Review), conceived by Eugene Vance of the University of Washington, later edited by Deborah Deliyannis, and now edited by Deborah Deliyannis at Indiana University (where it is based).
+In 1993, we were joined by the Bryn Mawr Medieval Review (since 1997: The Medieval Review), conceived by Eugene Vance of the University of Washington, later edited by Deborah Deliyannis, and now edited by Joey McMullen at Indiana University (where it is based).
 Email subscribers may elect to receive BMCR alone or BMCR and TMR together (subscription form here).

 The editors are grateful to numerous colleagues and institutions over the years of our work.
 Chiefly we owe a debt to our editorial board and to our myriad contributors, whose work is the center of what we do.
 Particular thanks to former editors: Ellen Bauerle, Barbara Barletta, Tad Brennan, Brendan Burke, Matthew Christ, Cynthia Damon, Mark Edwards, Joseph Farrell, Rolando Ferri, Sander Goldberg, Alain Gowing, Richard Green, Dan Hooley, Simon Hornblower, Brad Inwood, Ine Jacobs, David Johnson, Christina Kraus, Eleanor Winsor Leach, Peter Magee, Miranda Marvin, Jenifer Neils, Robert Ousterhout, David Potter, P. J. Rhodes, Kent Rigsby, Jeffrey Rusten, Stephen Salkever, David Sansone, Nancy Shumate, David Sider, William Slater, and John Yardley.